aidan2b/adr-detection/README.md

 5. Aggregation and output: The pipeline creates a summary of the linked drug-ADR pairs, counting the number of occurrences for each pair.
 The results are saved in a CSV file, which can be analyzed for potential trends or insights.

-The code is organized into several classes and functions that handle specific tasks, such as pulling data from Reddit, preprocessing text, classifying comments, labeling entities, and linking drug-ADR pairs.
-The pipeline can be easily customized and run for different medications by changing the input parameters.